aws/aws-cdk/packages/aws-cdk/README.md

 CDK Migrate is currently experimental and may have breaking changes in the future.

-CDK Migrate Generates a CDK application using an existing CloudFormation template in JSON or YAML format.
+CDK Migrate Generates a CDK application from either a deployed CloudFormation stack in your account using `--from-stack`, a local YAML or JSON Cloudformation template using `--from-path`, or unmanaged resources scanned from your account using `--from-scan`.
-Templates can be provided from either from a local file using `--from-path` or directly from a deployed CloudFormation stack with `--from-stack`.
-The generated CDK application will synthesize a CloudFormation template with identical resource configurations to the provided template.
+The generated CDK application will synthesize into a CloudFormation template with identical resource configurations to the provided resources.
 The generated application will be initialized in the current working directory with a single stack where the stack, app, and directory will all be named using the provided `--stack-name`.
 It will also be within a generated subdirectory in your current working directory unless `--output-path` is specified.